2009 Dime Value (2026 Guide): Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2009-D Satin Finish Special Strike Dime Value

-Such abundant high-grade availability keeps market values modest.
-Standard SP68 pieces trade $9, while premium SP69 examples with full bands reach $38.
-The highest auction record stands at just $120, recorded in March 2019, reflecting stable collector demand rather than speculative interest.
+The abundance of well-preserved examples keeps market values modest.
+Standard SP68 pieces trade around $9, while premium SP69 examples with Full Bands reach $38.
+The highest auction record stands at $120, recorded in March 2019 — reflecting steady collector demand rather than speculative excitement.

 2009-D Satin Finish Special Strike Dime Price/Grade Chart